“Would each of our private actions glorify God if exposed publicly?”

-The 6:00 news story shocked me: “Pastor accused of taking picture up parishioner’s skirt.”
+I pondered it after seeing a news story: “Pastor accused of taking picture up parishioner’s skirt.”

 The report went on to add that after the Florida pastor’s arrest, he admitted to a struggle with pornography addiction.

-And I prayed for the pastor himself, that he would confess and repent of his sin, receive God’s forgiveness, and get the help he needed to overcome porn addition.
+- And I prayed for the pastor himself, that he would confess and repent of his sin, receive God’s forgiveness, and get the help he needed to overcome porn addiction.

 If we are not wise in appetite control, whether that appetite is for food, sex, or other substance, the enemy can easily pervert our appetites to destroy us.